willianantunes/willianantunes.com/content/blog/2022/05/2022-05-22-rundeck-playground-environment-on-kubernetes.md

 ## Load the Rundeck image into the Kubernetes cluster

-To enable the cluster using the image we had built, we can use the following [kind command](https://kind.sigs.k8s.io/docs/user/quick-start/#loading-an-image-into-your-cluster):
+To enable the cluster using the image we built, we can use the following [kind command](https://kind.sigs.k8s.io/docs/user/quick-start/#loading-an-image-into-your-cluster):

 ```shell
 kind load docker-image rundeck-k8s:latest